rsearls/blog-posts/microprofile-config-outOfBox/blog/blog.md

 title:      "MicroProfile Config 1.3; Examination of The Out-Of-The-Box ConfigSources for a RESTEasy Application"
 subtitle:   ""
-date:       Jun 1, 2020
+date:       Jun 14, 2020
 author:     Rebecca Searls
 ---

-In this article I will examine the out-of-the-box ConfigSources the MicroProfile Configuration specification mandates every implementor provide and the three ConfigSources RESTEasy provides for each servlet and filter.
+In this article we will examine the out-of-the-box ConfigSources the MicroProfile Configuration specification mandates every implementor provide and the three ConfigSources RESTEasy provides for each servlet and filter.
 I will show how these ConfigSources are used to customize the configuration of a simple REST application that runs in Wildlfy, and discuss some of the nuances in their use.

-I have created a simple REST application whose endpoints use Microprofile-Configuration's APIs to retrieve the information Wildfly's implementation of this spec maintains.
+I have created a REST application whose endpoints use Microprofile-Configuration's APIs to retrieve the information Wildfly's implementation of this specification provides.
 [SmallRye Config](https://smallrye.io/) is Wildfly's implementation of [Eclipse MicroProfile Config](https://github.com/eclipse/microprofile-config/).